baseonballs/mpower-sitedocs/site-docs/mathematics/elem/core-concepts/functions-graphs/index.md

-# Discourse on Functions in Elementary Mathematics
+# Functions in Elementary Mathematics

 ## 1. **Introduction to Functions**